-April 28 – May 7 – Identify observations on iNaturalist
+April 26 – April 29 – Observe and report nature, Identify observations on iNaturalist

-Last year, 445 cities across the world participated in City Nature Challenge (CNC) to document as many urban plants, animals and fungi as possible over the course of one weekend!
+Cities across the world participate in City Nature Challenge (CNC) to document as many urban plants, animals and fungi as possible over the course of one weekend!
 Our region is the Seattle-Bellevue-Tacoma-Everett metropolitan area, which includes all of King, Pierce and Snohomish counties.
 Any observation made anywhere within those counties (or out in adjacent areas of Puget Sound!) will count towards our total in the City Nature Challenge.

 How do people participate?

 Use the free iNaturalist app to tally results.
 By taking photos, noting down some basic information and uploading to the Seattle-Tacoma Metropolitan Area CNC project on the iNaturalist platform, your nature observations contribute to the total!

 These observations will help build up the baseline of Puget Sound area biodiversity and provide data for our local scientists, land managers, and governments about the areas they study and care for.
 Connect to and take pride in the biodiversity in our local area.

 How can I help people participate?